CartWebApp/bio-shield-website-ready-player-two/README.md

 };
 ```

-Then, on the client, you can access the context via `useContext`:
+Then, either in a `load` function or on the client, you can access the context via `useContext`:

 ```js
 const posts = useContext('posts');